Intensive correction orders (ICOs) (alternative to full-time imprisonment)

 Section 164(6) prescribes certain restrictions on the power of the Parole Authority to vary, revoke or impose conditions following the breach of an ICO.
 They are the same as those applying where the Parole Authority varies, revokes or imposes conditions generally (without a breach) under s 81A: see ICO conditions at [3-640].

 Where an ICO is revoked, a warrant is issued for the offender’s arrest and the sentence ceases to run.
 A revocation order takes effect on the date on which it is made or on such earlier date as the Parole Authority thinks fit: s 164A(1).
-The earliest date on which the revocation order may take effect is the first occasion on which it appears to the Parole Authority that the offender failed to comply with his or her obligations under the order: s 164A(2).
+The earliest date on which the revocation order may take effect is the first occasion on which it appears to the Parole Authority that the offender failed to comply with their obligations under the order: s 164A(2).
 If an offender is not taken into custody until after the day on which the revocation order takes effect, the term of the offender’s sentence is extended by the number of days the person was at large after the order took effect: s 164A(3).

 [3-680] Federal offences